 The service obligation agreement, once executed, is sufficient for its purposes.
+In each application year for JRJ benefits, a signed service agreement must be provided.
 Please see the question regarding the beginning date of the service obligation above for further clarification.